Cottages to rent for self-catering breaks in Glastonbury, Somerset, England

 Mystical Glastonbury, a small north Somerset town watched over by the Tor, a strange hill with a tall tower.
 At the foot of the Tor is a peaceful garden, the Chalice Well, where a rust coloured spring flows through to charm and refresh visitors, its cold pools are most welcome on a hot summer's day.
 The spring, reputedly, never fails and its very existence is ascribed to Joseph of Arimathea.
 Visitors some to drink from the spring in hope of benefitting from its healing powers, some even bring bottles to take the water home.
 Glastonbury used to be a spa town and the belief in its waters continues in a serious fashion.
 The gardens with places to sit around the pools and well offer places for contemplation and spiritual refreshment.
 Even people who think that all he Glastonbury spirituality is little more than hocus pocus would enjoy walking and spending some time relaxing the gardens. here is a good view of Glastonbury Tor from the gardens and one can clearly see people slowly climbing to the top of this pointed hill.

-Facts about Glastonbury for Cottage Holidays
+About Glastonbury for Cottage Holidays

 Glastonbury attracts holidaymakers and day trippers for various reasons.
 Over the years Glastonbury has acquired a reputation as a spiritual location.
 Myth, Christianity, Eastern faiths and New Age beliefs have jointly managed to produce a town centre with a seductive atmosphere.
 Here one can find healing of all types and purhase all the paraphernalia associated with crystals, godess worship, tarot, incense, massage and faeries.